-There are no specific mechanisms, standard operating procedures or unit in place to systematically identify asylum seekers in need of special reception conditions.
-The only exceptions consist of age assessment procedures to identify unaccompanied children and the identification and protection of potential unaccompanied children victims of trafficking that present practical and technical implementation challenges (see Identification).
+There are no specific mechanisms, standard operating procedures, or units in place to systematically identify asylum seekers in need of special reception conditions.
+The only exceptions are age assessment procedures and procedures for the identification and protection of potential victims of trafficking that present practical and technical implementation challenges (see Identification).

 In the framework of admissibility (including Dublin) and accelerated procedures on the territory, asylum seekers who present apparent vulnerabilities entailing special reception needs such as children, disabled people, elderly people, pregnant women, single parents with minor children, persons with serious illnesses or mental disorders would generally be identified by CPR within a reasonable period of time after registration.
-This is done on the basis of information received from SEF prior to their referral to CPR’s reception centres or during legal assistance, social interviews or initial medical screenings conducted during the provision of material reception conditions.
-However, in 2018 and 2019, overcrowding has generated significant challenges in terms of service capacity (see Conditions in Reception Facilities).
+This is done based on information received from SEF prior to their referral to CPR’s reception centres or collected directly during legal assistance, social interviews or initial medical screenings.

-According to SCML, asylum seekers referred by the GTO benefit from specific social counselling at the appeal stage and may be referred to homeless shelters managed by the organisation on a temporary basis to address specific vulnerabilities.
-Similarly, ISS claims to assess the special needs and to provide differentiated support to vulnerable asylum seekers during the regular procedure, notably in the case of children, disabled and the elderly.
-However, no further quantitative or qualitative information is available and to date no research has been conducted to assess the impact of the dispersal policy implemented during the regular procedure (see Conditions in Reception Facilities).
+According to SCML, asylum seekers referred to the organisation by the SOG benefit from specific social counselling at the appeal stage and may be referred to homeless shelters managed by the organisation on a temporary basis to address specific vulnerabilities.
+Rooms with individual bathrooms can also be used to respond to certain special needs.
+Similarly, according to ISS special needs are assessed and vulnerable asylum seekers are provided differentiated support during the regular procedure, notably in the case of children, disabled and the elderly.

 Reception of families and children

-The provision of special reception conditions during the asylum procedure includes a specialised reception centre for unaccompanied children, CACR, and the accommodation of unaccompanied children who are 16 or older in CAR and CAR II as a measure of last resort in the absence of appropriate alternatives (see Types of Accommodation).
-CPR promotes family tracing in partnership with the Portuguese Red Cross (CVP) if considered to be in the best interests of the child and taking into consideration the child’s / opinion.
+The provision of special reception conditions during the asylum procedure includes a specialised reception centre for unaccompanied children, CACR, and the accommodation of unaccompanied children who are 16 or older in CAR and CAR 2 as a measure of last resort, in the absence of appropriate alternatives or in pre-autonomy stages (see Types of Accommodation).
+CPR promotes family tracing, in partnership with the Portuguese Red Cross (CVP), if considered to be in the best interest of the child and taking into consideration the child’s opinion.

 CPR’s reception centres offer facilities to accommodate disabled people and playgrounds for children who are systematically enrolled in public education.
-Despite the chronic issue of overcrowding, families are generally given separate accommodation either at CAR or in external accommodation.
-Asylum seekers are generally referred to the SNS for health assessments and care, including differentiated care, even though referral capacity constraints from CPR due to overcrowding and other challenges, particularly for mental health care and certain categories of specialised medical care, were experienced throughout the year.
+Despite practical challenges, families are generally given separate accommodation either at CAR or in external accommodation.
+Asylum seekers are generally referred to the SNS for health assessments and care, including differentiated care, even though referral constraints particularly for mental health care and certain categories of specialised medical care have been traditionally experienced.

 Reception of survivors of torture and violence

-While ISS is specifically responsible for ensuring access to rehabilitation services for survivors of torture and serious violence, the provision of material reception conditions and health care adapted to the special needs of vulnerable persons seems to be submitted to the responsibility-sharing rules applicable to asylum seekers in general.
+While ISS is responsible for ensuring access to rehabilitation services for survivors of torture and serious violence, the provision of material reception conditions and health care adapted to the special needs of vulnerable persons seems to be dependent on the responsibility-sharing rules applicable to asylum seekers in general.